vrishinvv/PetrichorInterpreter/README.md

 * Variables declared within a 'compound_statement' are local to that compound_statement
 * redeclaring / aka reinitialising a variable inside a compound_statement(CS) will be considered as updation ONLY
 * As of now, string objects cannot be assigned to variables, they take up ONLY integers
+* There must be a "MAIN" function, Yes in caps, in your program